williamstrand/Third-Person-Components/README.md

 ### How it works:
 The `Move` method takes the movement direction and the forward direction of the camera as arguments and translates the direction to the local space of the camera.
-Then it updates the `currentDirection` of the character to the translated direction and the `targetRotation` to the quaternion rotation of the translated direction.
+Then it updates the `targetVelocity` of the character to the translated direction multiplied by the speed and the `targetRotation` to the quaternion rotation of the translated direction.
 ```csharp
 public override void Move(Vector2 direction, Vector3 forward, float speed)
 {